warlon-mhite/ganjacraft/README.md

 ![GanjaCraft logo](https://i.imgur.com/thtQhhE.png)
 A fun and useful MineCraft mod.<br/>
 Made with MCreator under no chemical influences of any sort :)<br/>
+The cannabis plant is a renewable way to craft bricks, paper, wool, sticks (planed to add a few more in the future.)<br/>
 I do not encourage recreationnal marijuana or illegal drugs uses !
 This is in-game content made for fun.<br/>
 Refer to your country legislation.<br/>
 <br/>